 My father-in-law drove too far into his garage yesterday and hit the back wall.
 Luckily, the airbag didn’t trigger and he didn’t get hurt; but both vehicle and wall will need body work.
 He can’t understand how the device he installed to prevent such a disaster failed so miserably.
-I can, however; which is why I pray he never solves the mystery.
+Alas, I can; which is why I pray he never solves the mystery.

 Vito has feared such an accident for a while.
 As he’s come to realize, neither his reflexes nor his eyesight are what they used to be.
 He decided to install a safety mechanism after a near miss with his garage wall two weeks ago.
 But rather than utilize a manufactured device, he decided to jury rig one of his own.
 He lodged a long wooden dowel into a brick and placed the brick on the garage floor in the spot where he wanted his driver’s side mirror to halt.
 That position left a two-foot cushion in front of the wall.

-What’d happened seemed obvious: the brick holding the dowel rod had moved more than two feet toward the back of the garage.
+The cause of the accident seemed clear enough: the brick holding the dowel rod had moved three feet closer to the back of the garage.
 The question was “how?”
-Inasmuch as the two most obvious suspects — Vito’s grandchildren — possessed solid alibis, the brick appeared to have migrated of its own volition.
-My father-in-law has been scratching his head in puzzlement ever since.
+Although human intervention seemed the most obvious explanation, the two prime suspects — Vito’s grandchildren — possessed solid alibis.
+With no likely person to blame, Vito’s had to wonder whether the brick had migrated on its own volition, and he’s been scratching his head in puzzlement ever since.

-After a twenty minute discussion with my brother, I hung up and went in search of my puppy.
+After a twenty minute discussion with my brother, I hung up and went in search of the puppy.
 I’d last seen him fifteen minutes earlier, when he’d disappeared around the corner of the house.
 I finally located him in the garage, where I discovered him ferociously gnawing and tugging on Vito’s dowel rod.
 In my defense, I didn’t actually see the brick move.
-And even after the fact, a two and a half foot shift seems beyond the capability of a six pound dog.
+And even after the fact, a three foot shift seems beyond the capability of a six pound dog.
 Nonetheless, the result speaks for itself.